substantiv

 verb

-take as an undesirable consequence of some event or state of affairs"the accident claimed three lives"
+take as an undesirable consequence of some event or state of affairs

 "The hard work took its toll on her"